remaro-network/tudelft_hackathon/README.md

 ## Exercises

-Check [PARTICIPANTS_TODO](https://github.com/remaro-network/tudelft_hackathon/blob/ros2/PARTICIPANTS_TODO.md#activities-to-be-done-during-hackathon).
-The main task is to complete the [random wall avoidance algorithm](https://github.com/remaro-network/tudelft_hackathon/blob/ros2/scripts/random_wall_avoidance.py).
+The main exercise of this training is to implement an avoidance algorithm based on potential fields, you can find more info on the issue [#36](https://github.com/remaro-network/tudelft_hackathon/issues/36).

+Check [PARTICIPANTS_TODO](https://github.com/remaro-network/tudelft_hackathon/blob/ros2/PARTICIPANTS_TODO.md#activities-to-be-done-during-hackathon) for extra info.

 ## Additional info